cidneyhamilton/Composer/README.md

 Technical discussions take place in the official [Slack channel](http://hero-u.slack.com), over email, and at weekly meetings.

 When adding a new game for Composer loading, please update add the new game name to:
-1. All files in App/features/projectSelector
+1. App/features/projectSelector/index.js (for default configurations / so other designres can configure it)
-2. App/shell/toolbar.js
+2. App/shell/toolbar.js (for the build)
-3. Composer.bat
+3. Composer.bat (for the build)

 ## Automated Builds